fygar256/general-assembler-axx/README.md

 axx reads assembler pattern data from the first argument, and assembles the source file of the second argument based on the pattern data.
 If the second argument is omitted, the source is input from the standard input.

-The result is output as text to the standard output, and if the argument with `-o` is specified, a binary file is output to the current directory.
+The result is output as text to the standard output, and if there is an argument specified with the `-o` option, a binary file is output to the current directory.

-In axx, the assembly language source file or the line input from the standard input is called an assembly line.
+In axx, the assembly language source file or the line input from the standard input is named an assembly line.

 #### Explanation of pattern data